-Measuring success
+Measuring Success

-1 Day Opportunities Review

-Review day service buildings and services to achieve a balanced approach of building-based and community-based day opportunities, whilst ensuring those who require a building-based service are provided for.

-Increase choice of bespoke community-based day opportunities through Micro-Provider development and consider tender for establishing this initiative.
+Priority How we will measure success Day Opportunities Review Review day service buildings and services to achieve a balanced approach of building-based and community-based day opportunities, whilst ensuring those who require a building-based service are provided for.
+Increase choice of bespoke community-based day opportunities through Micro-Provider market development.
 Creation of community hubs for existing larger day service buildings to maximise the capacity of building based services and hiring of space to community groups.
 Promote and share good practice of digital day opportunity provision to increase access and choice for people using services.
 Work with the Preparing for Adulthood team to create a smoother transition and greater range of services for younger people to access.

-Re-balancing of funding between building based and community-based day opportunities, to invest in the developments of the strategy and achieve Medium Term Financial Plan savings.

-Checking with individuals, using the 3 Conversations Model, to see who may wish to try alternative day opportunities, without impacting on their current provision.

-2 Supported Employment

-Flow chart to be created and agreed for people to be regularly assessed and have a pathway to be able to move between day services, voluntary schemes and paid employment with the choice to access services they need, without financial or support loss.
+Re-balancing of funding between building based and community- based day opportunities, to invest in the developments of the strategy and achieve Medium Term Financial Plan savings.
+Reassessment of individuals, using the 3 Conversations Model, who may wish to try alternative day opportunities, without impacting on their current provision.
+Supported Employment Flow chart to be created and agreed for people to be regularly assessed and have a pathway to be able to move between day services, voluntary schemes and paid employment with the choice to access services they need, without financial or support loss.

-Supported employment contracts to be reviewed and agreed where they sit within the flow chart.
+Day Opportunities Standards/Support Supported employment contracts to be reviewed and agreed where they sit within the flow chart.
 Review and consider procurement of a targeted service for those who wish to achieve paid employment, evidenced by increased ASCOF (Adult Social Care Outcome Framework) figures for adults with a primary diagnosis of a learning disability and adults in contact with secondary mental health services in paid employment.
 Increase access to voluntary schemes in partnership with Empowering Communities - BCP Council's Voluntary and Community Sector and Volunteering Strategy 2021-24.

-3 Day Opportunites Standards / Support

 Co-produce a charter of standards for day opportunities.
 Create a regular forum for day opportunity providers.
 Introduce monitoring systems to check on the quality of provision of day opportunities against an agreed set of standards.
 Review data collected on day opportunity access to inform the impact of the strategy and focus on outcomes for individuals accessing services.

-4 Cost / Eligibility of Day Opportunities

-Create a framework of charges for day opportunities so these are more consistent, best value and equitable between providers.
+Cost/Eligibility of Day Opportunities Create a framework of charges for day opportunities so these are more consistent, best value and equitable between providers.
 An increased number of people being able to access a greater range of services within the community so that their eligible budget goes further.

-An increased uptake of Individual Service Fundsas measured by BCP Council's finance department.

-5 Transport

-An increased number of people being able to access their services independently through joined up travel training schemes
+An increased uptake of Direct Payments as measured nationally by ASCOF.
+An increased uptake of Individual Service Funds as measured by BCP Council's finance department.
+Transport An increased number of people being able to access their services independently through joined up travel training schemes.

 Work with the voluntary sector to source alternative options for people to access their services to create capacity in BCP Council's fleet transport services and reduce pressure on carers to transport their loved ones to and from day opportunities.
 Reduce travel times, distances and cost through a greater choice of services that are more local to individuals.

-6 Accessible information

-Creation of accessible directories of services in a range of formats for people to have an informed choice of available day opportunities.
+Accessible Information Creation of accessible directories of services in a range of formats for people to have an informed choice of available day opportunities.
 Work with existing schemes such as Community Action Network's Wellbeing Collaborative Virtual Hub, Carers websites and social prescribers to increase accessible information on and access to a range of services including local community groups.